tj-wells/coti-docker-method/README.md

 docker-compose up
 ```

 This lets you check the logs and make sure the node is configured correctly.
-Once you are confident your node runs correctly the containers can be run in the background with
+Once you are confident your node runs correctly, the containers can be run in the background with

 ```
 docker-compose up -d